h0ngcha0/liuhongchao.github.io/_posts/2019-04-06-scriptless-script.md

      e = H(P||R||m)
 {% endhighlight %}

-This property is called linearity, which means that with Schnorr, multi-sig signatures can be aggregated into one single signature and verifiers would have no idea whether this signature is the result of a complex interaction between multiple participants or just one user unlocking a single public key, a great win for both privcy and efficiency.
+This property is called linearity, meaning that with Schnorr, multi-sig signatures can be aggregated into one single signature and verifiers would have no way to distinguish it from other signatures, which is a great win for both privacy and efficiency.
 Note that in practice multi-sig is constructed in a [more complex way](https://blockstream.com/2019/02/18/en-musig-a-new-multisignature-standard/) due to the possibility of [rogue key attack](https://eprint.iacr.org/2018/417.pdf), but the essence remains the same.

-This nice linearity property doesn't hold for ECDSA since with the same keypairs, the formula for signature **(s, R)** looks something like this:
+This nice linearity property doesn't hold for ECDSA since with the same keypairs, the formula for signature **(s, R)** looks something like this instead:

 {% highlight Haskell %}
 -- ECDSA signature construction